Last Updated on April 28, 2022 by Admin

 - Completes technical studies and prepares cost estimates.

 - Confirms product performance by designing and conducting tests.

 - Determines project schedule by studying project plan and specifications, calculating time requirements, and sequencing project elements.

-- Maintains project schedule by monitoring project progress, coordinating activities, and resolving problems.
+- Maintains project schedule by monitoring progress, coordinating activities, and resolving problems.

-- Controls project plan by reviewing design, specifications, and plan, scheduling changes, and recommending actions.
+- Controls project plan by reviewing design, specifications, plan, scheduling changes, and recommending actions.

 - Controls project costs by approving expenditures and administering contractor contracts.

 - Prepares project status reports by collecting, analyzing, and summarizing information and trends; recommending actions.